awmckinley/config/modules/img.edit/README.md

 # Image Processing Tools

-Software for editing, manipulating, converting, and optimizing digital images.
+Software for editing and optimizing digital images.